SaucecodeOfficial/developer-challenge/readme.md

 ### Dependencies

-Auditioning packages from npm and github, where quality and churn are always are concerns, is such a time consuming and dedicated effort its practically a life style.
+Auditioning packages from npm and github, where quality and churn are valid concerns, is such a time consuming and dedicated effort its practically a life style.

 This project's libs implement the following battled tested dependencies: